mauriciopoppe/blog/site/content/notes/computer-graphics/viewing/projection-transform.md

 0 & 0 & -\tfrac{2}{f - n} & -\tfrac{f + n}{f - n} \\
 0 & 0 & 0 & 1
 \end{bmatrix}
-\
 \end{align*}
 $$</div>

-## Perspective projection
+## Perspective Projection

-Projective geometry concepts are used in this type of projection, particularly the fact that objects away from the point of view appear smaller after projection, this type of projection mimics how we perceive objects in reality
+Projective geometry concepts are used in this type of projection, particularly the fact that objects away from the point of view appear smaller after projection.
+This type of projection mimics how we perceive objects in reality.

-A perspective projection matrix is built with 6 parameters, *left, right, bottom, top, near, far*
+A perspective projection matrix is built with six parameters: *left, right, bottom, top, near, far*.

-- *left, right*: $x$-axis bounds for the near plane
+- *left, right*: $x$-axis bounds for the near plane.
-- *bottom, top*: $y$-axis bounds for the near plane
+- *bottom, top*: $y$-axis bounds for the near plane.
-- *near, far*: planes in the $z$-axis, the interception point of the line passing through the origin parallel to the vector $[l,b,-n]$ and the plane *far* is the bottom left far extreme of the view volume, a similar logic is used to find all the extremes in the *far* plane of the view volume
+- *near, far*: planes in the $z$-axis.
+The intersection point of the line passing through the origin parallel to the vector $[l,b,-n]$ and the plane *far* is the bottom-left-far extreme of the view volume.
+A similar logic is used to find all the extremes in the *far* plane of the view volume.

-These parameters define a truncated pyramid also called a [ frustum ](https://www.wikiwand.com/en/Frustum)
+These parameters define a truncated pyramid, also called a [frustum](https://www.wikiwand.com/en/Frustum).

-{{< figure src="/images/projection-matrix!perspective-all.png" title="Perspective projection" >}}
+{{< figure src="/images/projection-matrix!perspective-all.png" title="Perspective Projection" >}}

 <div id="perspective-projection-animation"></div>

-### General perspective projection matrix
+### General Perspective Projection Matrix

-The mapping of the range $[l,r]$ to the range $[-1,1]$ can be split into two steps
+The mapping of the range $[l,r]$ to the range $[-1,1]$ can be split into two steps:

-- Project all the points to the *near* plane, this way all the $x$- and $y$-coordinates will be inside the range $[l,r] \times [b,t]$
+- Project all the points to the *near* plane.
+This way, all the $x$- and $y$-coordinates will be inside the range $[l,r] \times [b,t]$.
-- Map all the values in the range $[l,r]$ and $[b,t]$ to the range $[-1, 1]$
+- Map all the values in the range $[l,r]$ and $[b,t]$ to the range $[-1, 1]$.

 <div class="tw-flex tw-flex-col tw-gap-4 md:tw-flex-row">
     <div class="md:tw-w-1/2">